microsoft/FabricRTIWorkshop/docs/workshop.md

 tags: fabric, kql, realtime, intelligence, event, stream, sql, data, analytics, kusto, medallion, dashboard, reflex, activator         # Required.
 Tags for filtering and searching
 ---

+# Under Maintenance
+This lab is currently undergoing maintentance.
+Please open the new version [FabConRTITutorial](<https://aka.ms/fabconrtitutorial>) instead.

 # Introduction
 Suppose you own an e-commerce website selling bike accessories.
 You have millions of visitors a month, you want to analyze the website traffic, consumer patterns and predict sales.